MicrosoftDocs/power-automate-docs/articles/process-mining-sap-erp.md

 After connections, the RFC shows up as a function with the parameter metadata and an optional **Enable Function Parsing** option.
 Fill in the parameters and select **Invoke** to get the data.
 You should rely on your SAP produced documentation or custom documentation for RFC parameters.

 The function parsing mode for the connector understands contracts of two widely used RFCs: `RFC_READ_TABLE` and `/SAPDS/RFC_READ_TABLE2`.
 They'll take this interpretation and parse out the output in an easy to read format instead of requiring you to do so in M script.
-Function parsing can be enabled not only for the above mentioned RFCs, but also for RFCs with the same contract such as `BBP_RFC_READ_TABLE` or `/BODS/RFC_READ_TABLE2`.
+Function parsing can be enabled not only for the previously mentioned RFCs, but also for RFCs with the same contract such as `BBP_RFC_READ_TABLE` or `/BODS/RFC_READ_TABLE2`.
 This includes custom RFCS deployed by the customer to the SAP system.

 ## Authentication